andersonlpd/andersonlpd/README.md

 🔨 I'm looking forward to learn about automation tools as Ansible, Jenkins, Chef and Puppet.<br>
 🌩️ Cloud is another concept that I've been doing very well in the last months (Azure, AWS and mainly Openstack).<br>
 💼 In the next year, I plan to start my MBA course, focusing on Cloud Architecture.<br>
 ⚡ Quote: A dream does not become reality through magic; it takes sweat, determination, and hard work.
-(Thomas Jefferson).<br>
+(Colin Powell).<br>
 😆 Fun Joke: What do you call 8 hobbits?
 A hobbyte.<br>

 <br>